winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 > That's static analysis in action!
 >

-When a Wing program is compiled, the compiler will automatically generate the necessary infrastructure to run the program in your target cloud (like AWS or Azure) in the form of Terraform code.
-This means that you can use Wing to create cloud applications end-to-end without having to write any Terraform code yourself.
+When a Wing compiles your program, it will generate the necessary infrastructure to run the program in your target cloud (like AWS or Azure) in the form of Terraform code[^1].
+This means that you can use Wing to create cloud applications end-to-end without having to write any YAML or JSON templates yourself.

 In the future, Wing will let you make network requests or call into JavaScript